 A great coastal estuary for birding with seabirds and waders.

 The estuary of the IJzer River is one of the few places along the Belgian coast that still features some nice nature.
-Birding depends on the tide, and spending a few hours to cover both high tide and low tide makes for a great (half) day out.
-I find the site best when tidal amplitude is high (near spring tide) and when I can start at high tide.
+Birding depends on the tide and tidal amplitude, and spending a few hours to cover both high tide and low tide makes for a great (half) day out.

 Park at the harbour and from here walk or bike.
 There is a lookout tower on the other bank (payed parking) and also a pier on the other bank (payed parking, sometimes hard to find a parking spot).
 In some seasons a small ferry crosses the river.